Capital: Praia

 It is interesting to note that many Africans became influential and revered people in this town.
 For Europeans of those times it was unusual to see that pastors in Nossa Senhora do Rosario church were pitch black… and, well, they were learned, devoted, optimistic and musically endowed people, much better pastors than most of their European colleagues.

-Due to geopolitical changes the importance of Cabo Verde decreased in the 18th century.
-Ribeira Grande turned into a sleepy outpost in far away islands.
+Due to geopolitical changes, the importance of Cabo Verde decreased in the 18th century.
+Ribeira Grande turned into a sleepy outpost in faraway islands.
 By the late 18th century capital of the islands was transferred to nearby Praia, many buildings in the old town (Cidade Velha – hence its current name) were destroyed.

 Part of its values though were well preserved – original street network, impressive fortress, central square – Pillory Square, and two churches, including the old Nossa Senhora do Rosario church.

-Only by the end of the 20th century the town (now – rather a village) gradually revived.
-Step by step its most valuable buildings have been renovated and now this is a pleasant, charming colonial town in spectacular natural setting.
+Only by the end of the 20th century did the town (now – rather a village) gradually revived.
+Step by step its most valuable buildings have been renovated and now this is a pleasant, charming colonial town in a spectacular natural setting.

-All that remains of this fort just above the road are partial walls and a completely empty interior.
+Forte Real de São Felipe.
+All that remains of this fort just above the road are partial walls and an empty interior.
 Free

 The main part of the church was built in 1495, which makes it the oldest surviving building of Cidade Velha.
 Its Manueline side chapel is a rare example of Gothic architecture in Sub-Saharan Africa.
 The church has been heavily restored but the original architecture and details of Nossa Senhora do Rosario church have been exceptionally well preserved.
 The church is active up to this day, with a mass held every Sunday.